 Single web app, SOC 2 trigger

-1 credit (8 hours), Essentials platform.
+1 credit (8 hours), Standard tier.
 Covers a small web app, OWASP Top 10, summary report.

 Best for: Series A startup, first pentest